(858) 672-3100 | MON - FRI: 08:00 - 05:00 PM

 You will need a clear sense of everyone’s roles inside and outside of the association.
 Understanding the roles and responsibilities of the board, association members, and the management company will help you assimilate how each contributes to the success of the association.

 Managing an HOA budget can be similar to managing the budget of a small business.
-It can be a lot to take in, and if you are not familiar with finances and budgeting, it can be hard to understand.
+It can be overwhelming, and if you are not familiar with finances and budgeting, it can be difficult to understand.

 You should first review the financial statement with the HOA treasurer or the property manager.
 It is the responsibility of the HOA board to make sure that the budget, cash flow, and reserves are being managed effectively.
 Conducting a midyear budget review is always a good idea, and don’t be afraid to reach out to your HOA management company for assistance.

-Being an HOA board member is a big responsibility and can become time consuming.
+Being an HOA board member is a big responsibility and can become time-consuming.
 It also comes with a lot of decision-making power.
 Keep in mind this is something you are volunteering to do, and you most likely have a job and family to tend to as well.
-Plan out and organize the time that you are dedicating to the HOA board and make the most of it.
-In the time you are allotting yourself to the board you want to be productive, so prioritize needs such as community projects and vendor contracts.
-Don’t rush decisions either.
-It is ok to wait on making final decisions to ensure the best outcome.
+Plan and organize the time that you are dedicating to the HOA board, and make the most of it.
+In the time you are allotting yourself to the board, you want to be productive, so prioritize needs such as community projects and vendor contracts.
+Don’t rush decisions; it is okay to wait to make final decisions to ensure the best outcome.

-Communication between the HOA board and the community is essential to keeping a happy and trusting relationship.
+Communication between the HOA board and the community is essential to maintain a happy and trusting relationship.
 Make sure the board is being transparent with the community and listening to feedback.
-The community should be made aware of what’s going on with the board, in the association, and how money is being spent.
-There will be times where the information being passed won’t be what everyone wants to hear, but that is a part of building a trusting and informed community.
+The community should know what’s going on with the board, in the association, and how money is being spent.
+At times, the information being disseminated won’t be what everyone wants to hear, but that is a part of building a trusting and informed community.

 More Tips, Information, and Assistance